 Toppings - Optional toppings include either red pepper flakes, fresh thyme or a drizzle of balsamic vinegar

 Step 1: Caramelize the onions.
 Heat a large skillet on low, then add the butter and onions and stir until onions are caramelized, approximately 10-15 minutes.
-If the onions start to brown, add 1-2 tbsp olive oil to the skillet.
+If the onions start to brown, add 1-2 tablespoon olive oil to the skillet.

 Step 2: Add pizza toppings.
 Roll the pizza dough out and transfer it to a large baking sheet or pizza stone.
 Then, add the caramelized onions, parmesan cheese, prosciutto, and diced sweet potato, and drizzle everything with a little olive oil.